NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

 There are plenty of [email testing solutions](https://www.g2.com/search/products?max=10&query=email+testing) available, and combinations of test frameworks that integrate with them.
 For the code snippets and working examples, we will be using [Cypress](https://www.cypress.io/) and [Mailosaur](https://mailosaur.com/), but the ideas should generally apply to any tuple of email services and test automation frameworks.

-When using Cypress with Mailosaur, there are 2 test-development approaches:
+When using Cypress with Mailosaur, there are 3 test-development approaches:

 - Implement [Mailosaur API](https://docs.mailosaur.com/reference) using Cypress API testing capabilities using [`cy.request()`](https://docs.cypress.io/api/commands/request.html#Syntax) or [`cy.api()`](https://github.com/bahmutov/cy-api).
 Utilize plugins and helper utilities to construct test suites.

 - Utilize [Mailosaur's Node package](https://www.npmjs.com/package/mailosaur) and implement them using [`cy.task()`](https://docs.cypress.io/api/commands/task.html#Syntax) which allows running node within Cypress.

+- Use the [Cypress Mailosaur plugin](https://www.npmjs.com/package/cypress-mailosaur) and abstract away all the complexity!

 > Check out [cypress-mailosaur-recipe](https://github.com/muratkeremozcan/cypressExamples/tree/master/cypress-mailosaur) for a working example with these approaches.
 Note that you will have to start a new Mailosaur trial account and replace environment variables for yourself.